diracdeltas/spleeter4max/README.md

 try splitting your input audio into shorter pieces.

+### the start button disappears, then nothing happens

+this may be because spleeter can't find what it's supposed to be splitting in the Ableton session. **you need to select an entire audio clip, not just highlight part of it.** to split an audio clip into a shorter segment, click on a point in the clip, press cmd or ctrl+e to split, then right-click and consolidate.

 ### 'pip(3) install spleeter' is failing

 try `python -m pip install spleeter` or `python3 -m pip install spleeter` to see if that works for some reason.